-Components of remuneration submitted for a vote Amounts paid during the previous year Amounts allocated for the previous year and book valuation syear Remuneration for the office of director N/A N/A Stanislas de Gramont is not a mem nber of the Board of Directors.
-Value of benefits in kind €57,951 (accounting valuation for the year) Stanislas de Gramont benefits from an annual in-kind benefit of €8,650 for company directors, in the abser with the Group, representing an an supplemental death benefit represe and unemployment insurance nce of an employment contract Severance payments None received In the event of dismissal, he will be at two years' fixed and variable renappropriate, the amounts paid und The reference remuneration used to allowance consists of the last two yermuneration that Stanislas de Gra Chief Operating Officer and then C Payment of the indemnity will be sumeasured in the following manner: • if he is dismissed within four year officer, the severance allowance achievement of his targets over the as follows: as an executive office appointment; and • if he is dismissed after four years executive officer, the severance arate of achievement of his target four full years of service.
-In both situations, performance is a nuneration, including, where er the non-compete clause. o calculate the severance years of fixed and variable mont received in his capacity as hief executive officer. ubject to performance conditions, ars of his appointment as executive will be adjusted for the rate of the last four full years of service, er, for the period following his allowance will be adjusted for the s, in said capacity, over the last Average rate of achievement over the previous four financial years Amount of benefit paid 100% or more 100% Between 50% and 100% inclusive Between 75% and 100%, according to a straight-line calculation Less than 50% None This commitment, approved by the 19 December 2018, was approved the Annual Meeting of Shareholder d by the shareholders at Non-compete payments None received Operating Officer and then Chief nissal or resignation, he shall be enewable once, from working and any manner with a competitor of ete clause and for its entire I receive a monthly non-compete monthly average fixed and variable months of service within the Group. e Stanislas de Gramont from this pete clause.
-The terms of severance detailed and of Directors on 19 December art of the permanent information agreement was approved by the
+Components of remuneration submitted for a vote Amounts paid during the previous year Amounts allocated for the previous year and book valuation r Remuneration for the office of director N/A N/A /A Stanislas de Gramont is not a member of the Board of Directors.
+Value of benefits in kind €57,951 (accounting valuation for the year) an annual in-kind benefit of €8,650 and unemployment insurance for company directors, in the absence of an employment contract with the Group, representing an annual benefit of €35,040 and a supplemental death benefit representing an annual benefit of €14,26 Severance payments None received at two years' fixed and variable reappropriate, the amounts paid until the reference remuneration used allowance consists of the last two remuneration that Stanislas de Gr Chief Operating Officer and then O Payment of the indemnity will be smeasured in the following manner if he is dismissed within four ye officer, the severance allowance achievement of his targets over as follows: as an executive officer appointment; and if he is dismissed after four year executive officer, the severance four year four full years of service.
+In both situations, performance is der the non-compete clause. to calculate the severance years of fixed and variable amont received in his capacity as Chief executive officer. subject to performance conditions, ars of his appointment as executive will be adjusted for the rate of the last four full years of service, ever, for the period following his rs from his appointment as allowance will be adjusted for the test, in said capacity, over the last assessed as follows: Average rate of achievement over the previous four financial years Amount of benefit paid 100% or more 100% Between 50% and 100% inclusive Between 75% and 100%, according to a straight-line calculation Less than 50% None This commitment, approved by the Board of Directors on 19 December 2018, was approved by the shareholders at the Annual Meeting of Shareholders.
+Non-compete None received payments then as Chief executive officer in a Groupe SEB.
+In consideration for this non-comp duration, Stanislas de Gramont wi payment amounting to 50% of his remuneration paid over his last 12 The Board of Directors may releas obligation by waiving the non-com This non-compete agreement, and above, were authorized by the Bo 2018 and were also disclosed as a Operating Officer and then Chief missal or resignation, he shall be enewable once, from working and any manner with a competitor of bete clause and for its entire ill receive a monthly non-compete s monthly average fixed and variable months of service within the Group.
+Se Stanislas de Gramont from this npete clause. d the terms of severance detailed ard of Directors on 19 December part of the permanent information s agreement was approved by the